etienneschalk/scientific-data-viewer/README.md

 Note: It is recommended to run the task `start-watch-mode` for hot reload with
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> Tasks: Run Task then `start-watch-mode`.

 Note: It is recommended to enable the `scientificDataViewer.devMode` feature flag during development.
+You can quickly toggle dev mode using the "Scientific Data Viewer: Toggle Dev Mode" command.

 **About debugging the error handling**